Chimacum Middle School Eagles!

 Al's Mission Statement:

-My mission is to help my students become independent, self-directed learners and lifelong learners.
+My mission is to help my students become independent, self-directed, lifelong learners.
 I plan to facilitate this process by helping my students enjoy learning.
-I want my students to feel safe enough to take risks and to be able to use and learn in all four learning styles and using all seven or eight intelligences.
+I want my students to feel safe enough to take risks.
 My students will be involved in constructivist activities in the form of long-term, research projects where they will have access to the latest technologies.
 Students will learn how to effectively work in cooperative groups and will be taught strategies for problem solving and getting along.
-Students will learn to use technology to work on their performance tasks and students will be assessed according to rubrics that they help create.
-I will also use other forms of assessment such as paper and pencil tests, essays, and portfolios to help students understand how they are performing, and to show them their growth.
+Students will learn to use technology to work on their performance tasks and students will be assessed often.
+Self and peer assessment as well as information by the teacher will help students progress.
 By using different forms of assessment and learning, all students, including special needs students and highly capable students will be able to learn and succeed.
 To help students in all these endeavors, parents will be included in all aspects of their child's education.
 Parent involvement is essential in helping students become self-directed and lifelong learners.
-I will help educate parents about all that we are doing.
+I will help keep parents informed about all that we are doing.

 In order to keep myself up to date and effective to fulfill my mission, I will continue to read the current research and to conduct my own research to improve my program.
 I will collaborate with my colleagues and I will continue to write grants to keep my classroom equipped.
 I plan to participate in curriculum development in my building so that I can ensure that my classroom remains a 21st century classroom.